Yoshiko Uchida

-Yoshiko Uchida (November 24, 1921 – June 21, 1992) was an award-winning Japanese American writer of children's books based on aspects of Japanese and Japanese American history and culture.
-A series of books, starting with Journey to Topaz (1971) take place during the era of the mass removal and incarceration of Japanese Americans during WWII.
-She also authored an adult memoir centering on her and her family's wartime incarceration (Desert Exile, 1982), a young adult version her life story (Invisible Thread, 1991), and a novel centering on a Japanese American family (Picture Bride, 1987).
+Yoshiko Uchida (November 24, 1921 – June 21, 1992) was a Japanese American writer of children's books intended to share Japanese and Japanese-American history and culture with Japanese American children.
+She is most known for her series of books, starting with Journey to Topaz (1971) that took place during the era of the mass removal and incarceration of Japanese Americans during WWII.
+She also authored an adult memoir centering on her and her family's wartime internment (Desert Exile, 1982), a young adult version of her life story (Invisible Thread, 1991), and a novel centering on a Japanese American family (Picture Bride, 1987).

 Early life

-Yoshiko Uchida was born in Alameda, California, on November 24, 1921, the daughter of Takashi ("Dwight," 1884-1971) and Iku Umegaki Uchida (1893-1966).
-She had an older sister, Keiko ("Kay," 1918-2008, mother of former New York Times book critic Michiko Kakutani and married to mathematician Shizuo Kakutani).
-She graduated from high school at sixteen and enrolled at University of California, Berkeley.
+Yoshiko Uchida was born in Alameda, California, on November 24, 1921.
+She was the daughter of Takashi ("Dwight," 1884-1971), and Iku Umegaki Uchida (1893-1966) who were both Issei.
+Her father, Takashi, was a businessman who worked for Mitsui before he was interned.
+Her mother, Iku, along with Yoshika's father graduated from Doshisha University.
+She also had an older sister, Keiko ("Kay," 1918-2008, mother of former New York Times book critic Michiko Kakutani and married to mathematician Shizuo Kakutani).

-Incarceration
+She attended Longfellow School in Berkeley and University High School in Oakland.
+She graduated from high school in 2 1/2 years and enrolled at University of California, Berkeley.
+In 1942, Uchida graduated from U.C.
+Berkeley with a B.A. in English, philosophy, and history.

+Internment

-The Uchidas lived in Berkeley, California and Yoshiko was in her senior year at U.C.
-Berkeley when the Japanese attacked the naval base at Pearl Harbor in 1941.
+Yoshiko was in her senior year at U.C.
+Berkeley when the Japanese attacked the naval base at Pearl Harbor in December 1941.
 Soon after, President Franklin D. Roosevelt ordered all Japanese Americans on the west coast to be rounded up and imprisoned in internment camps.
-Uchida's father was questioned by the Federal Bureau of Investigation, and the whole family was interned for three years, first at Tanforan Racetrack in California, and then in Topaz, Utah.
+Uchida's father was questioned by the Federal Bureau of Investigation, and the whole family was interned for three years, first at Tanforan Racetrack in California, and then at Topaz War Relocation Center in Utah.
 In the camps, Yoshiko taught school and had the chance to view the injustices that the Americans were perpetrating and the varying reactions of Japanese Americans towards their ill-treatment.

 In 1943 Uchida was accepted to graduate school at Smith College in Massachusetts, and allowed to leave the camp, but her years there left a deep impression.
 Her 1971 novel, Journey to Topaz, is fiction, but closely follows her own experiences, and many of her other books deal with issues of ethnicity, citizenship, identity, and cross-cultural relationships.